Dynamics of geodesics, and Maass cusp forms

-\textbf{Step 3: From Maass cusp forms to eigenfunctions of $\TO_s$.} Let $u$ be a Maass cusp form with spectral parameter $s$ with associated function vector~$(c_g^u)_{g\in\Gamma}$.
+\textbf{Step 3: From Maass cusp forms to eigenfunctions of $\TO_s$.} Let $u$ be a Maass cusp form with spectral parameter $s$ and $(c_g^u)_{g\in\Gamma}$ the associated family of functions from~\eqref{eq:paramintegral}.
 We want to associate to~$u$ in a natural way an eigenfunction~$f$ of~$\TO_s$ with eigenvalue~$1$.
-The intuitive way of thinking of~$c^u_S$ and any function~$f$ as objects on~$C^*$ suggests using~$C^*$ as linking pin.
-Staying in this intuition, we should restrict $c_S^u$ to an integral over~$C^*$ and use $f^* = c_S^u\vert_{C^*}$.
+The intuitive way of thinking of~$c^u_S$ and any function~$f$ as objects related to~$C^*$ suggests using~$C^*$ as mediating element.
+Staying with this intuition, we should restrict $c_S^u$ to an integral over~$C^*$ and use a relation like $f^*(v) = \tilde c_S^u(t)\vert_{C^*}$ for~$v\in E_t$.
 In terms of the actual objects (and their rigorous definitions) we are led to set

 which is precisely~\eqref{eq:f_path}.

 We now show that \eqref{eq:f_heur} indeed defines an eigenfunction of $\TO_s$ with eigenvalue~$1$.
 So far we have used in~\eqref{eq:cS}, and hence in~\eqref{eq:f_heur}, the geodesic from~$0$ to~$\infty$ as path of integration.
 Since the \mbox{$1$-}form~$\omega_s(u,t)$ is closed, we may change the path to be the geodesic from~$0$ to~$-1$ followed by the geodesic from~$-1$ to~$\infty$: